Sane Django Development with Docker

 Deployment ain’t that much harder

-So getitng a dev server for any of the effective use of the robot talent show.
+So getitng a dev environment up and use a remote source.
 Deployment takes a few additional steps, but then again deployment probably should.

 Let’s take a look at what we have: